South Korea reports zero new domestic coronavirus cases

-SEOUL, South Korea (AFP) — South Korea reported zero new locally transmitted coronavirus cases Thursday, the first time no infections have been recorded since the disease was detected in the country more than 70 days ago.
+SEOUL, South Korea (AFP) — South Korea Thursday reported no new locally transmitted coronavirus cases for the first time since the disease was detected in the country more than two months ago.

 The country has seen 10,765 cases since its first infection was reported on February 18.

+Other parts of Asia have also seen success in bringing outbreaks under control, with Hong Kong going five days with zero new infections and Taiwan four days as of Thursday.

-For a time it had the world’s second-largest outbreak before the spread was brought under control through widespread testing and a contact-tracing drive, along with widely observed social distancing.
+For a time South Korea had the world’s second-largest outbreak, but the spread was tackled through widespread testing and a contact-tracing drive, along with widely observed social distancing.

-With a dwindling number of cases, the South held a national election on April 15, becoming among the first countries with a major outbreak to do so since the global pandemic began.
+With a dwindling number of cases, Seoul held a national election on April 15, becoming one of the first with a major outbreak to go to the polls since the global pandemic began.

 The election was run with a raft of safety measures in place, including a requirement that voters wear face masks and gloves.

-It saw the highest turnout for a generation and handed President Moon Jae-in’s Democratic party a parliamentary majority in what was seen as recognition of officials’ handling of the outbreak.
+It saw the highest turnout for a generation and handed President Moon’s Democratic party a parliamentary majority in what was seen as recognition of officials’ handling of the outbreak.

-“For the first time in 72 days, we have zero new domestic cases,” President Moon posted on his Facebook account.

 © Agence France-Presse